33 Best Things to Do in Oaxaca City Mexico (2026): Food, Culture & Day Trips

 So, look for coffee shops serving this type of coffee when you are there.

-Other coffee places to check out are Cafe Nuevo Mundo and Café Café.
+Other coffee places to check out are Café Nuevo Mundo and Café Café.

-14. Eat the 7 Moles Dish
+16. Eat the 7 Moles Dish

 As you may have noticed, Oaxaca is a destination for foodies.
 Many typical dishes—or at least the original versions—can be found exclusively here.
 One of them is the mole.

-There are 7 moles in Oaxaca, and having them in one dish is not only a meal but also education.
+There are 7 moles in Oaxaca, and having them in one dish is not only a meal but also an education.

 The Oaxaca moles are different in color, flavor (given by the pepper used or herbs added), preparation, protein served, and other factors.